-If this feature is enabled for the company account, then it is possible to set QoS additional parameters for any Internet plan.
+If this feature is enabled for the organization account, then it is possible to set QoS additional parameters for any Internet plan.

 If limits are not set in the correct way, please check if your device supports this feature or not.

-Here's a complete list of the compatible devices and firmwares.
-Devices that are not included in this list do not support QoS.
+Here's a complete list of the compatible devices and firmware.
+If your device is not here, then it doesn't support QoS.